Abidsyed25/ScrapQuest/README.md

 Frontend Deployed here :- [quine-scrap-quest.vercel.app/](https://quine-scrap-quest.vercel.app/)

 > [!NOTE]
 > Due to some limitations, website functionality is limited on vercel.
-So setup project locally for complete functionality
+So set project locally for complete functionality

 ## Technologies